RocketChat/Rocket.Chat/packages/rocketchat-internal-hubot/README.md

 ```

 * **If it is included in the old [hubot-scripts repository](https://github.com/github/hubot-scripts/tree/master/src/scripts)**,
-just add it to the `hubot-scripts.json` file.
-For example:
+just add it to the admin settings:
 ```
-["redis-brain.coffee", "shipit.coffee", "whatis.coffee", "<new-script-name>.coffee"]
+redis-brain.coffee,shipit.coffee,whatis.coffee,<new-script-name>.coffee
 ```

 * **If it is a custom script**, or a forked/tweaked version of a